 Admission Requirements & Details

-The admission details below may provide a better idea of the applicants Brazosport College accepts.
-The details may include application requirements and recommendations, as well as any college credits that may be transferred.
+The admission details below may give an overview of the students Blinn College accepts.
+The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted